basicv8vc/wpcorpus/README.md

 ## Getting a dump

 First, you need a Wikipedia article dump.
 You can get them in English Wikipedia offers: [https://dumps.wikimedia.org/enwiki/](https://dumps.wikimedia.org/enwiki/).
 Notice, here we only focus on English Wikipedia dump.
 Run lib/download.sh, it will automatically downloads latest dump like enwiki-11-Mar-2017-pages-articles.xml.bz2.
 You will need the XML file, so feel free to un-bzip it first.
 What you get is, well, a huge dump file.
+This may takes a long time, you can enjoy a cup of coffee.

 ## Chunking the dump

 The dump file is huge, so you want to chunk it in order to parallelise processing later.
-And generally: devide and conquer, you know.
+And generally: divide and conquer, you know.

 Chunking is done in one step and without parallelisation. bin/chunk.sh is what you need.
 Configure the chunk size, paths and other parameters in the lib/wpcorpus/chunk.py if you like.
 What you will get is a bunch of files that are valid Wikipedia XML files including parts of the whole dump.